Music Remixing Preferences of Prelingual and PostlingualCochlear Implant Users

 Image credit: Unsplash

-Music appreciation through electrical hearing in postlingually deaf cochlear implant (CI) users often faces limitations, given their prior acoustic-hearing experience.
-Research has shown that this group benefits from music remixing techniques, such as amplifying vocals, drums, and beats, while attenuating spectrally complex instruments to enhance enjoyment (e.g., Buyens et al., 2014; Pons et al., 2016).
+Music appreciation through electric hearing in postlingually deafened and implanted cochlear implant (CI) users often faces limitations, given their prior acoustic-hearing experience.
+Research has shown that this group benefits from music preprocessing strategies such as remixing songs to attenuate instruments with rich harmonic structures (e.g., Buyens et al., 2014; Pons et al., 2016).
 However, the optimal adjustment levels in musical sources vary among individuals and studies.
+Prior research on music remixing primarily tested postlingually deafened and implanted adult CI users, whose preferences for remixed music may be shaped by their musical experiences with pre-implant acoustic hearing, in great contrast to CI-mediated music.
+On the other hand, prelingually deafened and implanted CI users formed their musical preferences solely through electric hearing, which may result in different responses to remixed music.

 Aims and Hypotheses